-A nurse or other trained health professional will give you ceftaroline.

-ceftaroline is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child ceftaroline.
+Ceftaroline is given through a needle placed in one of your veins.

-ceftaroline is usually given every 12 hours for 5 to 14 days or until your body responds to the medicine.
-Each treatment usually takes at least an hour.
+Ceftaroline is usually given every 8 hours (for children) or 12 hours (for adults) for 5 to 14 days or until your body responds to the medicine.
+Each treatment usually takes 5 to 60 minutes.

-Your doctor will check your progress closely while you are receiving ceftaroline.
+Your doctor will check your or your child's progress closely while you are receiving ceftaroline.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-ceftaroline may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have itching; hives; hoarseness; shortness of breath; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you receive ceftaroline.
+Ceftaroline may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you or your child have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive ceftaroline.

-ceftaroline may cause diarrhea, and in some cases it can be severe.
-It may occur 2 months or more after you stop using ceftaroline.
+Ceftaroline may cause diarrhea, and in some cases it can be severe.
+It may occur 2 months or more after you or your child stop using ceftaroline.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

 Hemolytic anemia may occur while you are using ceftaroline.
-Stop using ceftaroline and check with your doctor right away if you have back, leg, or stomach pains; bleeding gums; chills; dark urine; difficulty with breathing; fever; general body swelling; headache; loss of appetite; nausea or vomiting; nosebleeds; pale skin; sore throat; unusual tiredness or weakness; or yellowing of the eyes or skin.
+Check with your doctor right away if you or your child have back, leg, or stomach pains, bleeding gums, chills, dark urine, difficulty with breathing, fever, general body swelling, headache, loss of appetite, nausea or vomiting, nosebleeds, pale skin, sore throat, unusual tiredness or weakness, or yellowing of the eyes or skin.

-Before you have any medical tests, tell the medical doctor in charge that you are receiving ceftaroline.
+Before you have any medical tests, tell the medical doctor in charge that you or your child are receiving ceftaroline.
 The results of some tests may be affected by ceftaroline.